deepakkk3/GoldFinder/README.md

 **About:**
 GoldFinder was developed two years ago and has been an invaluable tool in my bug bounty efforts.
 I am now sharing it with the community to assist newcomers and experienced researchers alike in their security assessments.

-For additional details and to download GoldFinder, please visit [repository/link].
+usuage
 ---

-Feel free to adjust the link and any other specific details as needed.
+Feel free to connect